pavledujkic/departments-workers-website-mysql-laravel/README.md

 The application was developed in Laravel using MySql database.
-The data was generated using migrations,factories and seeding.
+The data was generated using migrations, factories and seeding.
 The application consists of two parts, first one, consisting of basic CRUD operations done on company workers.
-Second one, consisting of operations read,create, and delete on company departments.
-Every worker can be assigned to only one department.
+Second one, consisting of operations read, create, and delete on company departments.Every worker can be assigned to only one department.

 Preview: